-I am embarking on my dream, inspired a few years ago, to soon: lead a yoga practice as an accredited instructor, 200 hour RYT, to help all levels of yogis, through yoga and meditation , inspired to teach a community-centered, donation-based class for all levels of experience to help those who come discover, and "shore-up" their unique path to a sense of balance, health, and inner peace in order to live a strong, calm life.
+At the original time I was here, and in many ways I still am embarking on my dream, inspired a few years ago, to soon: lead a yoga practice as an accredited instructor, 200 hour RYT, to help all levels of yogis, through yoga and meditation , inspired to teach a community-centered, donation-based class for all levels of experience to help those who come discover, and "shore-up" their unique path to a sense of balance, health, and inner peace in order to live a strong, calm life.

 My calling, it really was so, came when I had been asking God for it, then knew it would appear before me.
 It was to be something that helped others as my yoga had helped me; I wanted to learn as much as possible about this practice and its' ancient history, as well as attend an accredited school if I was blessed to complete and then see if the calling indeed unfolded.
 I am now at that point, and it has indeed been the same inspiration for sharing how yoga and meditation helped even healed me through life's beautiful and hardest moments imaginable.
 It has also taught me much about myself, and strengthened my heart's desire as well as my self knowledge that there is truly thousands of years behind yoga's history, that has lead me on my path through all things, unveiling the way to continue on it my entire life.